Whether or not travel time is compensable depends on the kind of travel involved. There are three categories of travel time:

 See the Related Subjects section at the end of this policy for examples of recording travel time appropriately.

-This policy applies to all SPA employees, both permanent and temporary.
-However, certain elements of this policy apply only to some SPA employees, as defined below.
+This policy applies to all SHRA employees, both permanent and temporary.
+However, certain elements of this policy apply only to some SHRA employees, as defined below.

-For any employee, commuting time from the employee’s home to the employee’s regular work location and back is not considered compensable time.
+For any employee, commuting time from the employee’s home to the employee’s regular work location and back is not considered compensable time, regardless of whether the employee reports to work at a fixed location or to various job sites.
 “Home” is considered any location of origin for the commute that is at the employee’s discretion.

 Single-day work-related travel and/or travel to an alternate work location is considered work time, less the time that would have contributed to the employee’s regular work commute.